 If you've ever had an x-ray, you've probably met a radiologic technologist.
-Radiographers use x-ray equipment to produce 2-D and 3-D images of the tissue, organs, bones and vessels of the body.
-Some radiographers specialize in computed tomography (CT), magnetic resonance imaging (MRI) or mammography.
+Radiographers use x-ray equipment to produce 2-D and 3-D images of the body's tissue, organs, bones, and vessels.
+Some radiographers specialize in computed tomography (CT), magnetic resonance imaging (MRI), mammography, ultrasound, nuclear medicine, or interventional.

 A career in radiologic technology can lead in many directions.
-Radiologic technologists are needed in every health care setting.
-You could work in a large hospital, a suburban outpatient clinic or a rural physician's office.
-You could specialize in dozens of clinical areas ranging from prenatal care to orthopedics.
+Radiologic technologists are needed in every healthcare setting.
+You could work in a large hospital, a suburban outpatient clinic, or a rural physician's office.
+You could specialize in dozens of clinical areas, from prenatal care to orthopedics.
 You could manage an entire radiology department, including its budget and personnel.
-You could teach, inspiring new generations of radiologic technologists, or you could perform research that leads to breakthroughs in diagnostic imaging.
+You could teach, inspire new generations of radiologic technologists, or perform research that leads to breakthroughs in diagnostic imaging.

 Follow us on Facebook.

 Program Effectiveness Data, including the most recent five-year credentialing examination pass rate, five-year average job placement rate, and annual program completion rate, is available for public viewing by utilizing the link below or by visiting the Jefferson College JRCERT webpage.

 Additionally, the Program Effectiveness Data yearly reports (5-year averages) are available below: